syncfusion-content/uwp-docs/uwp/Charts/Adornments.md

 ## Smart labels for accumulation series

 When you have more datapoints in Pie or Doughnut series, the adornment labels might get overlap with each other.
-SfChart provides built-in support to avoid these overlapping by using [`EnableSmartLabels`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.CircularSeriesBase.html#Syncfusion_UI_Xaml_Charts_CircularSeriesBase_EnableSmartLabels) property.
+UWP Charts provides built-in support to avoid these overlapping by using [`EnableSmartLabels`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.CircularSeriesBase.html#Syncfusion_UI_Xaml_Charts_CircularSeriesBase_EnableSmartLabels) property.

 The following code example demonstrates the EnableSmartLabels property: